AdobeDocs/experience-platform.en/help/tags/extensions/client/meta/overview.md

 ![The [!UICONTROL Install] button being selected for the [!UICONTROL Meta Pixel] extension in the Data Collection UI.](../../../images/extensions/client/meta/install.png)

-In the configuration view that appears, you must provide the Pixel ID you copied earlier to link the extension to your account.
+In the configuration view that appears, you must provide the [!DNL Pixel] ID you copied earlier to link the extension to your account.
 You can paste the ID directly into the input, or you can select an existing data element instead.

 >[!TIP]
 >